mo-thunderz/adsr/README.md

 Please refer to the ADSR_example.ino file in the examples folder.
 This file is written for the Arduino Due and can be run on other Arduino boards with some small modifications.
 I used the Due as it has a built-in DAC.
 NOTE: you can change the shape of the ADSR by changing the ATTACK_ALPHA and ATTACK_DECAY_RELEASE parameters in adsr.h

+# Updates
+29.12.2020: fixed issue for very long delay times (conversion to float was needed)

 Have fun ;-)

 mo thunderz